 Travel and Mileage Tax Refunds with RIFT

-Claiming tax refunds for travel can be complicated, from mileage allowances to DVLA tax refunds.
+Claiming tax refunds for travel can be complicated, from work mileage allowances to DVLA tax refunds.
 Work travel expenses are a big part of most tax rebate claims, so it’s worth knowing the terrain before you set yours rolling.
-Here’s a quick RIFT Roadmap for vehicle tax and mileage allowance relief claims.Start For Free > Claim Calculator
+HMRC won't automatically give you a mileage tax rebate for your travel so you have to claim it back, which can be worth £3,000 on average when you claim with RIFT.
+Here’s a quick roadmap for vehicle tax and mileage allowance relief claims with RIFT.Start For Free > Claim Calculator

 Mileage Tax Relief

 When you’re travelling for work, the UK tax laws mean you’re entitled to some tax back for your mileage.
 As long as your work travel’s essential to your job, and it’s to a temporary workplace, you could be owed some mileage tax relief each year.
 “Temporary” here just generally means you’re working there for under 24 months on the trot.
 A daily commute to a permanent workplace won’t earn you a work mileage tax rebate, for example.Mileage Claim Calculator

 Travel and Mileage Tax Refunds the RIFT way...

 We handle any HMRC queries for you so your rebate stays safe.

 It costs nothing to find out if you are due a tax refund.

 Our expert team have reclaimed £281 million.

 97% of customers say claiming with us is easy!

 How do I claim my mileage back from HMRC?